N F C Cachemaille-Day

 Cox and Barnard

-Established in Hove in its present form by Oliver Cox and William Barnard in 1919, the firm still exists at Livingston Road, Hove.
-It has produced both decorative glass and stained glass for churches in some quantity.
-Much of its more recent stained glass has been for Roman Catholic churches and is at present headed by Yvonne Grinyer.
-Other, mostly earlier, designers have included K Adams, C Knight, H Mileham and P O Chapman.
+The firm of glass makers was first founded in Hove in 1919 by a Mr Loadsman, of whom little is known.
+On his death very shortly afterwards, the business was taken over by Oliver Cox and William Barnard who had been Loadsman's employees, though their antecedents are equally obscure.
+The firm prospered and examples of its glass are to be found in both Kent and Sussex; it still exists, currently at Livingston Road, Hove and its products have included both decorative and stained glass in some quantity.
+Much of its more recent stained glass has been for Roman Catholic churches and it has been headed by Yvonne Ivy Grinyer (b1955).
+Other designers, mostly in the past, have included K Adams, C Knight, H Mileham and P O Chapman.

 Glass: Bolney; Brighton and Hove, - St Andrew, Moulsecoomb; - St Philip; - St Thomas; East Grinstead, - St Swithun; Eridge Green; Keymer; Hailsham; Haywards Heath, - St Wilfrid (restored); High Hurstwood; Newhaven; Newick; Portslade, - St Nicholas; Seaford; Southwick; Worthing, - St Andrew, West Tarring; - St Mary, Broadwater